linkeddatacenter/geocodit/README.md

 GeocodIT can be used in different ways:
 - use geocoder API like you should do with Google Maps API or Openstreet map.
 GeocodIT geocoder is a RESTful web services that supports http content negotiation for all main GeocodIT formats. **GeocodIT  is able to play along with your trust in all geocoder algoritms** allowing you to choose your preferred trust profile (e.g. open data, google, microsoft, ect)
-- use GeocodIT benchamark to get an idea of how different geocoders performs
+- use GeocodIT benchmark to get an idea of how different geocoders perform.
-- query the knowledge base and import geocoding information in your systems
+- query the knowledge base and import geocoding raw data in your systems
 - use the provided gateways to transform 3 stars open data in 5 stars full flagged Linked Open Data.
-- use geocodit as a library to build your own service
+- use it as a composer library to build your own service

 ### Using data interface